Waxwing

 Examples of the various templates for the book, trailer and about us pages.

-Looking back I feel like we created a simple, yet meaningful experience – connecting the audience in a story telling manner.
-While following the ideology of the film through to the site in the poetic way it was first intended.
+Looking back I feel like we created a simple, yet meaningful experience – connecting the audience in a storytelling manner.
+While following the film's ideology through to the site in the poetic way it was first intended.